bzamecnik/harmoneye.me/source/lessons/index.md

 ## Contents

 The lessons are going to be written continuously.
-Imagene a living lean published book.
+Imagine a living lean published book.
 The following is the expected outline of the topics.

 Also I've imported some older blog posts - they contain some very interesting stuff but need to be rewritten for better clarity and incorporated into the lessons.